 Instructions

-- First Rise: Transfer the dough into a large bowl that is slightly greased (not just the bottom, all the sides inside).
+- Transfer the dough into a large bowl that is slightly greased (not just the bottom, all the sides inside).
 Cover with a clean kitchen towel or plastic wrap and let it sit at room temperature for 1 hour to rise.

 - When the dough doubles in size, punch it down to release the air.